 One of the first steps you can take before your annual is to become more informed about your own body.
 Start by brushing up on some of the anatomy lessons that many of us tuned out during high school.

 Are you familiar with your cervix location?
 Do you know the difference between your labia minora and majora?
 What about your urethra?
-Spend some time researching and learning general information about your sex organs, and then use a mirror to familiarize yourself with your specific anatomy.
+Spend some time researching and learning general information about your sex organs, and then use a mirror to familiarise yourself with your specific anatomy.

 You can keep a notebook or journal with you to keep track of your body and its beautiful changes and cycles.
 When you have an active observational relationship with your body, you may notice changes before a doctor might, and you can bring your notes or journal with you to your visit.
-Your doctor does not have the ability to observe your body with the level on consistency that you do.

 writing your reproductive autobiography

 Now that you are feeling more familiar with your body, and you have your observations and notes ready, write down a list of questions for your visit.
 This is also a great time to reach out to people in your family about their medical history.

 Being informed about any struggles or conditions they have had, such as ectopic pregnancies, PCOS, breast cancer, or endometriosis, can be really helpfulfor your doctor.
 It’s also a great idea to note the date of your last period, as well as any new medications or supplements you’ve started taking.

 If you observe your temperatures to track your fertility, bring in the last three months of charts, to help you doctor be aware of how long each of your phases are usually lasting.
 This can also help identify a variety of other potential concerns.